Noxsios/ctf-slides/slides.md

 ## Approach

-- My explation for Problem 10 comes before 9, as solving 10 made solving 9 easier.
+- My explanation for Problem 10 comes before 9, as solving 10 made solving 9 easier.
 - Problem 9+10 hashes are clearly SHA 512 hashes, as they begin w/ `$6$`.
 - First I pulled the hashes out, and placed each into a separate file `sha512.txt`.
-- To brute-force these I used [Hashcat](https://hashcat.net/hashcat/).
+- To brute-force these I used [hashcat](https://hashcat.net/hashcat/).

 ---

 ## Command